This site is evolving to gradually add more information

 may appreciate the additional features on Jerry's site such as an individual

-directly to the person individual’s pages and the ability to
+timeline and the ability to

 print pedigree, descendancy and individual pages in PDF format.